P-compact group

 In mathematics, in particular algebraic topology, a p-compact group is a homotopical version of a compact Lie group, but with all the local structure concentrated at a single prime p.
 This concept was introduced in Dwyer & Wilkerson (1994), making precise earlier notions of a mod p finite loop space.
 A p-compact group has many Lie-like properties like maximal tori and Weyl groups, which are defined purely homotopically in terms of the classifying space, but with the important difference that the Weyl group, rather than being a finite reflection group over the integers, is now a finite p-adic reflection group.
 They admit a classification in terms of root data, which mirrors the classification of compact Lie groups, but with the integers replaced by the p-adic integers.

 Definition

-A p-compact group is a pointed space BG, with is local with respect to mod p homology, and such the pointed loop space G = ΩBG has finite mod p homology.
+A p-compact group is a pointed space BG, which is local with respect to mod p homology, and such the pointed loop space G = ΩBG has finite mod p homology.
 One sometimes also refer to the p-compact group by G, but then one needs to keep in mind that the loop space structure is part of the data (which then allows one to recover BG).

 A p-compact group is said to be connected if G is a connected space (in general the group of components of G will be a finite p-group).
 The rank of a p-compact group is the rank of its maximal torus.